Review: 2018 Mercedes-Benz CLA 180 - Luxury compressed

 Safety – Collision warning (in case you get close to the car in front), All round disc brakes, full airbags

-Good finish – good attention to detail, good premium feel
+Good finish – good attention to detail, good premium feel on the inside

 Good looks? – Subjective matter, Interesting curves nonetheless

 What else might interest you?

 A BMW 318i, Citroen DS5, Mini Cooper 5 Door, Volkswagen Golf, Mazda 3 Sedan, or a brand-new Honda Civic.
 Foreign brands are generally more expensive in Malaysia, so I’ll leave the Mazda 3 and the Civic in this list since they are quite pricey in our country.